 Following oral administration of dolutegravir, peak plasma concentrations were observed 2 to 3 hours postdose.
 With once-daily dosing, pharmacokinetic steady state is achieved within approximately 5 days with average accumulation ratios for AUC, Cmax, and C24 h ranging from 1.2 to 1.5.

 Dolutegravir plasma concentrations increased in a less than dose-proportional manner above 50 mg.
-Dolutegravir is a P-glycoprotein substrate in vitro.
+Dolutegravir is a P-gp substrate in vitro.
 The absolute bioavailability of dolutegravir has not been established.

 TIVICAY may be taken with or without food.
 Food increased the extent of absorption and slowed the rate of absorption of dolutegravir.
 Low-, moderate-, and high-fat meals increased dolutegravir AUC(0-∞) by 33%, 41%, and 66%; increased Cmax by 46%, 52%, and 67%; and prolonged Tmax to 3, 4, and 5 hours from 2 hours under fasted conditions, respectively.

-Dolutegravir is highly bound ( ≥ 98.9%) to human plasma proteins based on in vivo data and binding is independent of plasma concentration of dolutegravir.
+Dolutegravir is highly bound (greater than or equal to 98.9%) to human plasma proteins based on in vivo data and binding is independent of plasma concentration of dolutegravir.
 The apparent volume of distribution (Vd/F) following 50-mg once-daily administration is estimated at 17.4 L based on a population pharmacokinetic analysis.

-Cerebrospinal Fluid (CSF): In 11 treatment-na´ve subjects on dolutegravir 50 mg daily plus abacavir/lamivudine, the median dolutegravir concentration in CSF was 18 ng/Ml (range: 4 ng/mL to 232 ng/mL) 2 to 6 hours postdose after 2 weeks of treatment.
+Cerebrospinal Fluid (CSF): In 12 treatment-na´ve subjects on dolutegravir 50 mg daily plus abacavir/lamivudine, the median dolutegravir concentration in CSF was 13.2 ng per mL (range: 3.74 ng per mL to 18.3 ng per mL) 2 to 6 hours postdose after 16 weeks of treatment.
 The clinical relevance of this finding has not been established.

 Dolutegravir is primarily metabolized via UGT1A1 with some contribution from CYP3A.
 After a single oral dose of [14C] dolutegravir, 53% of the total oral dose was excreted unchanged in feces.
-Thirty-one percent of the total oral dose was excreted in urine, represented by an ether glucuronide of dolutegravir (18.9% of total dose), a metabolite formed by oxidation at the benzylic carbon (3.0% of total dose), and its hydrolytic Ndealkylation product (3.6% of total dose).
-Renal elimination of unchanged drug was low ( < 1% of the dose).
+Thirty-one percent of the total oral dose was excreted in urine, represented by an ether glucuronide of dolutegravir (18.9% of total dose), a metabolite formed by oxidation at the benzylic carbon (3.0% of total dose), and its hydrolytic N-dealkylation product (3.6% of total dose).
+Renal elimination of unchanged drug was low (less than 1% of the dose).

-Dolutegravir has a terminal half-life of approximately 14 hours and an apparent clearance (CL/F) of 1.0 L/h based on population pharmacokinetic analyses.
+Dolutegravir has a terminal half-life of approximately 14 hours and an apparent clearance (CL/F) of 1.0 L per hour based on population pharmacokinetic analyses.

 Polymorphisms in Drug-Metabolizing Enzymes: In a meta-analysis of healthy subject trials, subjects with UGT1A1 (n = 7) genotypes conferring poor dolutegravir metabolism had a 32% lower clearance of dolutegravir and 46% higher AUC compared with subjects with genotypes associated with normal metabolism via UGT1A1 (n = 41).